Relative stability conditions on Fukaya categories of surfaces: Conclusions

 The calculations for the three base cases above show that the every generic stability condition on those categories is an HKK stability condition; because of \citep[Theorem 5.3]{HKK} the image of the moduli of HKK stability conditions in $\Stab(\cD)$ is an union of connected components, so for all these cases there are only HKK stability conditions.

-The cutting and gluing procedures allow us to reduce the calculation to the three base cases, and because of Theorem \ref{thm:inverses} this proves Theorem \ref{thm:noexotic}: every stability condition on a graded surface $\Sigma$ is an HKK stability condition, ie. given by a quadratic differential with essential singularities.
+Together with the inductive step given by Lemma \ref{lem:inductivestep}, this proves Theorem \ref{thm:noexotic}: every stability condition on a graded surface $\Sigma$ is an HKK stability condition, ie. given by a quadratic differential with essential singularities.